pnp/blog/content/post/automatically-generate-flow-workflow-business-rule-documentation/index.md

 - Current Table = Empty string
 - Current Process = Integer (Blank)

-The Contents varaibles are initialised to include the Table of Contents and the formatted Date/Time.
-The Table of Contents is an Azure DevOps specific extention to markdown, and can be removed for other systems.
-There are separate variable for the:
+The Contents variables are initialised to include the Table of Contents and the formatted Date/Time.
+The Table of Contents is an Azure DevOps specific extension to markdown, and can be removed for other systems.
+There are separate variables for the:

 - Table related processes:
 	- Business Rules